ross-buc/Notes/git-markdown.md

 - **git checkout origin/main** -*will move your head back to where the remote repo was.
 You can then create a new branch and make changes if necessary or using git push origin main will update the remote to the head of local repo*
 - **git branch -r** -*This command shows a list of remote branches available in the repo.*
 - **git switch \<remote-branch-name>** -*will create a new local branch of the remote branch of the same name.
 It also will also set up tracking of the remote branch origin/example.*
+### Fetching and Pulling
+- **Fetching** allows you to download changes from a remote repo, but those changes will not be automatically integrated into the working files.
+It lets you see what others have been working on, without having to mergre those changes into your local repo.
+- **git fetch \<remote>** -*This command will only fetch specific branches and history from a remote repo.*
+- **git fetch origin** -*This will fetch all changes from the origin remote repo.*
+- **Pulling** git pull updates the head branch with whatever changes are retrived from the remote.
+- **git pull origin \<example-branch>** -*Is the command used to merge updates from the remote repo to the local repo.
+If there are conflicts, these will need to be resolved.*
+- It is good practise to pull before pushing changes to remote as there may be changes already.
+- **git pull** -*using git pull will have a default remote of origin and the the current workspace branch you are working on.
+For example, if you are working on a branch called hotfix, if you were to type git pull, it would pull down the update from origin hotfix.*
+- Make sure to save any uncommited work before pulling